sttng/gb-stuff/sotn/readme.md

 - http://www.vgmuseum.com/mrp/2/canceled-page3.htm#gamecom
 - https://www.unseen64.net/2008/04/07/castlevania-symphony-of-the-night-gamecom-cancelled/

-# Castlevania: Symphony Of The Night [Gameboy Demake Considerations)
+# Castlevania: Symphony Of The Night [Gameboy Considerations)

 Screens in SOTN (PSX) are 16x13 tiles, with each tiles being 16 x 16 pixels.
 This makes each screen 256 x 208 pixel.